 Cancer and Heart Problems

 The human body is just like a machine.
 To function and last a long time, the body must be tuned up and taken care of with scheduled maintenance similar to an automobile.
 If you develop bad habits like drinking and smoking when young and hardly ever see a doctor for checkups, you can expect to experience cancer and heart problems as early as your late 40s and 50s.
 Logically, your body is starting to break down due to age and lack of proper care.
 I was diagnosed with kidney cancer at the age of 70 and had my left kidney removed.

 Back and Joint Problems

 Back and joint problems in the form of slipped and herniated discs, arthritis, and rheumatism seem to be common complaints of seniors.
-My brother-in-law who is only 62 has had one back operation already, and probably needs another.
+My brother-in-law who was born in 1950 has already had two back operations.

 Finally, depression is a common sign of the elderly.
 My dad was hit with depression during the last two years of his 88-year long life.
 He didn't want help for his condition until my mother convinced him to see a doctor who put him on the prescription drug Paxil.